vwkd/code-system/src/languages/rust/data type/generic.md

 ## Introduction

-- abstract data type that resolves to concrete data type
-- enables polymorphism
+???

 ## Trait bound

-- trait that generic type must implement
+- trait that must implement
 - restricts what generic type can be
 - can specify multiple
 - must resolve to concrete type at compile time